 Each major in the program also had something of their own motto: The Human Security students want to make the world a better place, the Global Political Economy students want to make the world a richer place, and the Security Intelligence students just want to blow shit up.

 All hail the badass Security Intelligence major

-When I started in the program in 2008, I was a young American who had just returned from Israel with a bachelors in English Literature and an anxiety disorder.
+When I started in the program in 2008, I was a young American who had just returned from Israel with a bachelors in English Literature and a mood disorder, with a good dose of anxiety on the side.
 Needless to say, I felt totally out of my league, especially among the “badasses” of the security intelligence majors.
 Years later, I still explicitly remember feeling like a fish swallowed into the darkness of the ocean as I entered the cathedral for my first day of class.
 I also remember how, just as I reached the bottom of the stairs that would take me to my first lecture, a green blur of figures in army fatigues sprinted past me.

 They were the security students from the U.S. military, many of them just shipped back from the War on Terror in Iraq and Afghanistan.
 Beacons of grit, the soldiers kept in shape by running up and down the forty-two floors in the stairwell of the cathedral.
 I watched them with admiration—that strength, that discipline, it was something you didn’t see very often.
 It was the fall of 2008 and there were many things I didn’t know yet, like how just a few years down the line I would also be a soldier, serving in the Israeli military.